alisnic/alisnic.github.com/_posts/2017-06-28-validating-calltrace.markdown

 layout: post
 title: Enforcing that a ruby method is called from a specific location
 category: posts
+description: "A Twitter puzzle: lock a Ruby method to one caller.
+I solved it, then admitted the problem barely exists."
 ---

 If you, like me, get interested in tricky programming questions found randomly